Top 17 Best USA-Made Gun Safes (Pistol, Rifle, Vehicle & Vault Door)

 We earn a commission if you make a purchase, at no additional cost to you.
 [Image courtesy of Fort Knox]

 The Fort Knox Protector is the best value Fort Knox gun safe the manufacturer offers.
 It has all the features that allow it to be one of the best safes but does away with any of the frills that don’t have much to do with security.
-At seven gauge steel, it is one of the thickest safes on the market today and is backed up with a lifetime warranty by Fort Knox, including the locking mechanism.
-Only a few people out there do that at the moment.
+At seven gauge steel, it is one of the thickest steel safes on the market today and is backed up with a lifetime warranty by Fort Knox (including the locking mechanism).
+Very few companies out there do that at the moment.

-The Protector series gun safe is an all-around significant premium that lets you have as little or as much as you want and will be highly secure no matter your choice.
+The Protector series gun safe is an all-around great safe that lets you have as little or as much as you want and will be highly secure no matter your choice.

 Their Guardian Series is also an excellent option if you want something extra.
 It comes standard with its 5:1 gear ratio, adding elegance to opening your gun safe.
 I recommend reading this article to learn more about Fort Knox Safes.
 It goes in-depth with all the options and all the different series of safes they offer.